Staff

 Executive Director

 Josh has a B.A. from Johnson State College and an M.A. from Ohio University, both in the fields of Outdoor Education and Recreation.
 He worked for NOLS as a Mountaineering Instructor in Alaska and as a Climbing Guide in the Northeast for a number of years.
 He also served as a professor of Outdoor Education at Sterling College for 6 years.
 Most recently, prior to coming to Maine GearShare, he served as Associate Dean of Work-Experiential Learning and chaired the college's Risk Management Committee.
-Josh has been involved with Maine GearShare for a year through both committee and consulting work.
+Josh was involved in the design of Maine GearShare through committee and consulting work prior to joining the staff.
 He brings many years of experience in the outdoors, equipment rental operations, gear repair, and administrative management to his role as Executive Director.

 What is your weirdest/most niche skill?